 This module includes a review of osteology. myology and arthrology, plus in-depth vascular and neurological functional anatomy.
 We then explore fascia, the correlation between all of these elements, to enhance clinical application.
 Additionally, we look at gait in more detail, global spine and joint specific biomechanics, and apply relevant research in the field to provide an evidence based approach.
 Lastly, we look at assessment considerations and pathological analysis (to widen your differential hypotheses), and a case example to illustrate osteopathic integration.

 PREREQUISITES TO MODULE 3

-Students can undertake this module as part of the Level Two Pathway which leads to a Diploma in Equine Functional Therapy (Osteopathy), or it can be studied as a standalone module.
-As such, the prerequisite to this course is to have successfully completed the Level One Pathway (or have evidenced that you hold a qualification that matches our Level One content).
-Those studying on the Academic Pathway, must already have completed Module 1 and 2 of Level Two.
-This is because each module leads neatly on from one to the another encouraging autonomous thinking, criticality and a self reflective mind in our academic students.
+Students typically undertake this module as part of the Diploma Programme.
+As such, the prerequisite to this course is to have successfully completed year one or be able to evidence that you already practice canine osteopathy professionally and hold suitable osteopathic certification.
+This is because each module leads neatly on from one to the another encouraging autonomous thinking, criticality, and a self-reflective mind.
 All of which are important in the clinical setting.

 INDICATIVE CONTENT- ONLINE AND VIA A LIVE PRACTICUM

 - A review of the osteology, myology and arthrology of the spine.